 Brady v.
-Maryland 373 U.S. 83; 83 S. Ct.
+Maryland 373 U.S. 83, 83 S. Ct.
 1194 (1963)

-FACTS: The defendant and his companion, Boblit, were found guilty of murder in the first degree and were sentenced to Their trials were separate, with the defendant being At his trial, the defendant took the stand and admitted his participation in the crime, but he claimed that Boblit did the actual killing.
-The defendant's counsel conceded that his client was guilty of murder in the first degree, asking only that the jury return that verdict "without capital punishment."
-Prior to the trial, the defendant's counsel had requested the prosecution to allow him to examine Boblit's outof-court statements.
-Several of those statements were shown to him; but one dated July 9, 1958, in which Boblit confessed to the actual homicide, was not provided to the defense and did not come to the defendant's attention until after he had been tried, convicted, sentenced, and his conviction had been The defendant requested a new trial based on the newly discovered evidence.
+FACTS: Brady and his companion, Boblit, were found guilty of murder in the first degree and were sentenced to death.
+Their trials were separate, with Brady being tried first.
+At his trial, Brady testified and admitted to his participation in the crime, but he claimed that Boblit did the actual killing.
+Brady's attorney conceded that Brady was guilty of murder in the first degree, asking only that the jury return that verdict "without capital punishment."
+Prior to trial, Brady's attorney requested that the prosecution allow him to examine Boblit's out-of-court statements.
+Several of those statements were shown to Brady's attorney, but one statement dated July 9, 1958, in which Boblit confessed to the actual homicide, was not provided to the defense.
+Brady found out about Boblit's confession after Brady had been tried, convicted, sentenced, and his conviction had been affirmed.
+Brady requested a new trial based on the newly discovered evidence that had been withheld by the prosecution.

-ISSUE: Whether the government's failure to provide the companion's confession to the defendant violated the Due Process Clause of the Fourteenth Amendment?
+- ISSUE: Whether the government's failure to provide Boblit's confession to Brady violated the Due Process Clause of the Fourteenth Amendment? - HELD: Yes.

-HELD: Yes.
 The government's failure to provide evidence to the defendant that would have been useful to the defense violated the Due Process Clause of the Fourteenth Amendment.